innovationinsoftware/tf-vault-intermediate/labs/install-vault/index.md

 **Note**: If you don't have Chocolatey installed, you can install it from https://chocolatey.org/install

+### Restart VS Code

+After installing `jq`, restart Visual Studio Code to update the PATH so you can use it.

 Pipe `vault kv get` output into `jq` to extract results.
 ```